bregman-arie/devops-resources/README.md

   * Write a script that gets a number of instances and a name of a platform (AWS, local, Azure, ...) as parameters and provisions those instances on the chosen platform
   * Write a script to parse logs and extract some specific information you are interested in
+  * Write a script that extracts information from some website using web scraping libraries

 ### Operating Systems

 Deep dive into operation system internals.
-I would say choose Linux but I must admit I'm biased.<br>
+Linux should be your first choice.
-If you do choose Linux eventually, here is a list of resources that will help you learn Linux.<br>
+Here is a list of resources that will help you learn Linux.<br>
 Also, don't waste a second on picking the right distribution.
 For learning OS concepts and internals, any distribution would work fine.

 Name | Comments